top of page

 Compression: Compression, typically achieved with an ACE wrap, helps mitigate swelling and bleeding.
 If you have a Grade 3 sprain, a brace should be worn continuously until you can bear weight on your ankle.

-Elevation: By raising the injured area, you can further reduce swelling and bleeding.
+Elevation: Raising the injured area can further reduce swelling and bleeding.

-After implementing the "RICE" protocol, it's crucial to reintroduce motion to the ankle at the earliest opportunity.
-Depending on the injury severity, the patient might be advised to perform gentle ankle circles or, if capable, to 'write' the alphabet with their feet.
+After implementing the "RICE" protocol, it's crucial to reintroduce motion to the ankle as soon as possible.
+Depending on the severity of the injury, the patient might be advised to perform gentle ankle circles or, if capable, to 'write' the alphabet with their feet.
 Gentle calf stretching and using a stationary bicycle could also be beneficial.

 Ankle Exercises - Acute Injury

 Here are examples of ankle mobilization exercises after an ankle injury.
-These exercises are often combined with RICE: Rest, Ice, Compression and Elevation.
+These exercises often combine with RICE: Rest, Ice, Compression and Elevation.
 These exercises are only for the acute stage of injury to increase fluid exchange and get rid of waste by-products.

 MSR - 7 Point Ankle & Foot Mobilization

-Improving joint mobility is critical if you are going to effectively address the body's full kinetic chain.
-In fact, we greatly reduce the effectiveness of any myofascial treatment if we don’t also address restrictions in joint mobility.
+Improving joint mobility is critical for effectively addressing the body's full kinetic chain.
+In fact, addressing joint mobility restrictions greatly reduces the effectiveness of any myofascial treatment.

 Nerves can also be affected during an ankle sprain, particularly in the case of lateral ankle sprains (inversion sprains).
 Addressing nerve-related issues is vital for successful treatment and recovery.